mayambacode/MelaninMind/README.md

 # Melanin Mind
-A website for black students resources by black communities
+A website for black students to obtain resources by black communities